HappyGnome/DCS_Scripts/Hitchtrooper Readme.md

 #### Add an asset

-At any point in the mission after initialization, a group made a respawnable hitchtrooper group for their corresponding coalition as follows `DO SCRIPT -> hitch_trooper.new(<groupName>)`
+At any point in the mission after initialization, a group made a respawnable hitchtrooper group for their corresponding coalition as follows `DO SCRIPT -> hitch_trooper.new(<groupName>, <playersCanSpawn>)`

 Where
 * `<groupName>` is the name of the group to make spawnable (in quotes)
+* `<playersCanSpawn>` (optional, default **true**) If false, the players will not be able to (re)spawn this group, or see it as available.
+The group can be active at the start of the mission or spawns instead of the named group being activated.

 **Return:** a new `hitch_trooper` instance